curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 The RED inputs format is very similar to a CWL job.
 Note that connectors only work with files, and that the `connector` keyword replaces `path` and `location`.
 Each connector requires the `pyModule` and `pyClass` keywords to reference an importable Python class and `access` for the connector's settings.
 The information contained in `access` is validated by the connector itself and therefore varies for different connector implementations.

-The given HTTP connector is a reference implementation and the only connector included with `cc-core` (see [RED Connectors](red-connectors.md) for different options).
+The given HTTP connector is a reference implementation and the only connector included with `cc-core` (different connector plugins can be found in the documentation).

 Use `faice schema show red-connector-http` to show the corresponding jsonschema and all connector options, including BASIC or DIGEST auth.